jonasoh/AuTToFlux/README.md

 # Tandem tag assay

 The Tandem Tag (TT) assay is a widespread approach for quantifying autophagic activity in living cells.
-Here, we provide a semi-automated high-throughput TT assay optimized for measuring autophagic activity in <i>Arabidopsis thaliana</i> roots, and provide a designated ImageJ macro and R scripts designed for this task.
+Here, we provide a semi-automated high-throughput TT assay optimized for measuring autophagic activity in <i>Arabidopsis thaliana</i> roots and designated ImageJ macro and R scripts that enable analysis.

 The detailed protocol for the TT assay can be found [here](https://github.com/jonasoh/AuTToFlux/blob/master/TT%20assay%20protocol/Dauphinee%20et%20al%202019.pdf).